survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 ## Using Records

-As mentioned in the *Splitting Bundles* chapter, plugins such as `AggressiveSplittingPlugin` use **records** to implement caching.
+As mentioned in the *Bundle Splitting* chapter, plugins such as `AggressiveSplittingPlugin` use **records** to implement caching.
 The approaches discussed above are still valid, but records go one step further.

 Records are used for storing module IDs across separate builds.
 The problem is that you need to store this file.
 If you build locally, one option is to include it to your version control.